WIBA 2.0 is released!

 Note: Make sure you have created an account and obtained your API token before starting.

-Here's a simple example to get started with WIBA:
+Here's a simple example to get started with WIBA using comprehensive analysis:

 from wiba import WIBA